Tri-County Justice & Detention Center Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Tri-County Justice & Detention Center

-If you are a landowner in Pulaski County you may be able to post a property bond.
-Property within Pulaski County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Pulaski County, you may be able to post a property bond using your real estate as collateral.
+All property owners must be present to sign the bond agreement.

-To find if property located outside of Pulaski County can be used as collateral, call a local bail or bond agent or contact a defense lawyer.
+To use property located outside Pulaski County, contact a local bail agent or defense lawyer for advice.

-Click here for additional information on how to post bail at Tri-County Justice & Detention Center.
+Click here for more information about posting bail at Tri-County Justice & Detention Center.

 Who can post Bail or Bond for a Defendant at Tri-County Justice & Detention Center?